BlackGlory/hotypes/README.md

 Higher-order types for TypeScript in the real world.

 `hotypes` contains these types:
-- A new type is a modified version from another type.
+- A new type is a modified type from another type.
 - A new type is an operator or a function.
+- A new type is an internal type extractor.

 ## Install
 ```sh